How To Buy Wholesale Used Cars

 You see, most used car dealers purchase their inventory at dealer-only wholesale auctions.
 But they don't pay cash.
 They finance them via a loan.
 And these loans require payments every thirty days.
 At first, just interest.
 But after 45 days, interest plus principal.
 They also pay original auction fees, vehicle reconditioning-for-sale costs and the vehicle's portion of the advertising and lot expenses.

-When a car doesn't sell for two or three months, it gets very costly for the dealer and also effects his cash flow as each payment now requires two or three thousand in principal.
+When a car doesn't sell for two or three months, it gets very costly for the dealer and also effects his cash flow as each payment now requires two or three thousand in principle.
 Dealers don't want this kind of upfront investment in a car before selling it.
 They want to sell the car quickly with little interest expense, use the buyer's money to pay off the principal and then bank the profit.
 When that starts not to happen, uh-oh, prices start to fall.

 Josh with his new BMW 325i